gunnerVivek/BDM/Spark/Dbrcks/Spark-dbrcks.md

 - Size default shuffle partitions by dividing largest shuffle stage input by the target partition size.
   Eg: 4TB / 200MB = 20, 000 shuffle partition count.

 AQE dynamically coalesces shuffled partitions, when running queries in spark to deal with very large data, shuffle has a very big impact on query performance.
 Shuffle can be an expensive operator because it has to move data across the network.
 Which means data is re-distributed in a way that is required by downstream operators.
 One key property of this shuffling is the number of partitions.
-Thmis number can be hard to tune because it depends on a number of factors; if too few partitions   then data size of each partiions will be too large and the partitions might end up needing to spill data to disk as a result it slows down the query.
+This number can be hard to tune because it depends on a number of factors; if too few partitions then data size of each partiions will be too large and the partitions might end up needing to spill data to disk as a result it slows down the query.
 But too many pations will end with very small data sizes on each partition and there are going to be many small network data fetches to read these shuffled blocks which also slows down the query.
 AQE on spark helps avoid some of these problems.

 # Structured Streaming